flekschas/piling.js/API.md

 #### `pileJs.destroy()`

-Destroys the pile-me instance by disposing all event listeners, the pubSub instance, canvas, and the root PIXI container.
+Destroys the pileJs instance by disposing all event listeners, the pubSub instance, canvas, and the root PIXI container.

 #### `pileJs.render()`